rkulagowski/httpx/docs/quickstart.md

 ```

 Cookies are returned in a `Cookies` instance, which is a dict-like data structure
-with additional API for accessing cookies by their domain or path.
+with an additional API for accessing cookies by their domain or path.

 ```python
 >>> cookies = httpx.Cookies()